medic/cht-docs/content/en/apps/tutorials/localizing-cht.md

 ![configuration](change-system-language.png)

 To find out what the language code for Swahili is, Go to the list of language as illustrated in the screenshot, click `Kiswahili (Swahili)` to show the options dropdown and click `Edit Name` the code will be in the text box under `Language Code` on the popup.
-In our case: `sw`
+In our case it is `sw`.

 ![configuration](click-language-name.png)